 If you take a walk through the pits at a Sprint Car show you’ll see the crews busily measuring a car’s stagger by running a tape measure around the center of the rear tires to measure their circumference, the difference between the two tires is the amount of stagger.
 Another thing you will notice while you are in the pits is the sound of air wrenches whirring away, this is the crews removing the wheel’s bead locks so that they can fit tires of different circumference to achieve the correct amount of stagger.
 This is often done at the last minute after assessing the condition of the race track.

-Due to the very low air pressures used, Sprint Cars use Bead Locks to ensure the tires stay on the wheels.
+Due to the very low air pressures used and rough conditions of some tracks, Sprint Cars use Bead Locks to ensure the tires stay on the wheels.
 Bead Locks are simply a ring that is bolted to the outside of the wheel locking the tires into place.
 Without these the tires would easily peel off of the wheels.

 Several compounds of Sprint Car Tires are available, from very soft to hard, although compared to pavement racing, even the hard compound tires would be considered soft.
-One of the major Sprint Car Tire manufacturers is Hoosier Racing Tires, their softest tire is the D10 and their hardest tire is the F55.
+One of the major Sprint Car Tire manufacturers is Hoosier Racing Tires, their softest tire is the D10 with the compound increasing to "Hard".
 Compound choice is critical, if you go too soft you may literally tear the tire apart or worst still wear it down until it goes bang!
 On the other hand, if a tire is too hard for the track conditions, the car may not have enough grip and the driver will find himself heading backwards in the pack.

 Another way to dissipate heat and improve a Sprint Car Tire's grip is by grooving the tires.
 Tires are grooved with special tools which heat up and slice their way through the tire’s tread.
 Large tread blocks can be grooved into smaller blocks, the more blocks the better the cooling efficiency of the tire as well as creating more edges for the tire to grip on.
 More tread blocks also assist with “tread cleaning”, meaning that any dirt that may build up on the tire is channeled out.
 Tread blocks should not be grooved too small or they will tend to tear from the tire.
 Grooves can be made horizontally and vertically across the block as well as diagonally.
 Diagonal grooves will give both forward and sideways bite.